I began teaching myself HTML and paintshop at the age of 11, and I never stopped learning.

 It still blows my mind that Neopets birthed my love for many of these things, and that it allowed me to not only provide that day-to-day work (photoshop) but also save a company website 15 years later.

 I, like many others, didn't know virtual assistance existed.

 But I came to know and learn an entirely new form of providing business support that benefits everyone.

-And after finding where to specialize, for the first time in my life, I can say I absolutely love what I do and it provides a level of fulfillment I've never experienced before.
+And after finding where to specialize, for the first time in my life, I can say I absolutely love what I do, my work has become my passion, and it provides a level of fulfillment I've never experienced before.